 Test Method—The data obtained from the use of this test method provide a comparative index of the fuel-saving capabilities of automotive engine oils under repeatable laboratory conditions.
 A BL has been established for this test to provide a standard against which all other oils can be compared.
 The BL oil is an SAE 20W-30 grade fully formulated lubricant.
 The test procedure was not designed to give a precise estimate of the difference between two test oils without adequate replication.
 The test method was developed to compare the test oil to the BL oil.
 Companion test methods used to evaluate engine oil performance for specification requirements are discussed in the latest revision of Specification D4485.

-Use—The Sequence VIE test method is useful for engine oil fuel economy specification acceptance.
+Use—The Sequence VIF test method is useful for engine oil fuel economy specification acceptance.
 It is used in specifications and classifications of engine lubricating oils, such as the following:

 Specification D4485.